mrmartineau/design-system-utils/readme.md

 })
 ```

-## Import the design system into your component file

 ## Accessing the design system data in your app
 To access your design system, you just need to `import` it to the current file, like so:
 ```js